The research behind Relivo's high-quality collagen

 • Naturally slow-growing fish stocks which provides a high density and quality collagen

-• Fishing that takes place under strict regulation and traceability, often in collaboration with MSC certified fisheries
+• Fishing that happens under strict regulation and traceability, often in collaboration with MSC certified fisheries

 Absorption and biological effect

-• Collagen peptides absorbed through the intestine, reaches the bloodstream and accumulating in tissues such as joints, skin and bones (Oesser et al., 1999; Ohara et al., 2007)
+• Collagen peptides absorbed through the intestine, reaches the bloodstream and accumulates in tissues such as joints, skin and bones (Oesser et al., 1999; Ohara et al., 2007)

-• Thee Stimulates fibroblasts — the body's collagen-producing cells — to produce more collagen (Postlethwaite et al., 1978)
+• They stimulates fibroblasts — the body's collagen-producing cells — to produce more collagen (Postlethwaite et al., 1978)

-• Thee inhibits degrading enzymes which otherwise breaks down the body's collagen (Zague et al., 2011
+• They inhibits degrading enzymes which otherwise breaks down the body's collagen (Zague et al., 2011

 Clinically proven benefits for the skin

 Seagarden's fish collagen has been studied for its effect on skin texture, moisture and firmness.
-Resultados:
+The results:

 • Increased skin moisture by 12% after 8 weeks of daily intake (Asserin et al., 2015)